gerph/riscos-presenter/rougol/speaker-notes.md

 # Conclusion
 ## Could it be better?

 Could it be better?
-Of course!
+Well, of course!

 There are huge swathes of things that I’ve not talked about here - subtleties, things that work, things that don’t, ideas that might never pan out but would be cool.